reflectoring/reflectoring.github.io/_posts/2020-08-11-spring-bean-lifecycle.md

 }
 ```
-By marking Jersey's `ResourceConfig` as a Spring `@Configuration`, we inject the `ApplicationContext` and lookup for the beans which are annotated by Jersey's `@Path`, to easily register them on application startup.
+By marking Jersey's `ResourceConfig` as a Spring `@Configuration`, we inject the `ApplicationContext` and lookup all the beans which are annotated by Jersey's `@Path`, to easily register them on application startup.

 ## The Execution Order
 Let's write a Spring bean to see the execution order of each phase of the lifecycle: